Makes 6 servings

 Grate monterey jack cheese.

-Chop white onions, jalapenos, garlic, and cilantro.
-Vary the cilantro with fine chops and whole leaves.
+Small dice white onions, jalapenos, and serrano; mince garlic, and rustic cut the cilantro, varying with fine chops and whole leaves.

 Blend together 12 tortillas and chicken broth until smooth.